 At least the first author and corresponding author should be members of Japanese Society of Vascular Cognitive Impairment.
 All manuscripts must be submitted electronically through online submission system in the official web site of Japanese Society of Vascular Cognitive Impairment (http://www.plus-s-ac.com/vas-cogj/).
 The submitting author should upload the manuscript files in appropriate word and PDF file formats according to the instructions provided.
 Before completing submission, the submitting author is required to thoroughly check the PDF file.

->

-> After submission through the online submission system, the contact/submitting author should complete the “Authorship Agreement” form (http://www.plus-s-ac.com/vas-cogj/kaishi.html) with all co-authors’ signatures, and email it to the Editorial Office (firstname.lastname@example.org).
+When submitting a manuscript through the online submission system, the contact/submitting author should complete the “Authorship Agreement” form (http://www.plus-s-ac.com/vas-cogj/kaishi.html) with all co-authors’ signatures, and upload it as a PDF file in the submission system.
 Because any additional co-authors cannot be approved after the manuscript has been accepted, ensure that all co-authors have been properly listed during the submission process.
 If additional authors are included in a revised manuscript, the contact author of the manuscript is required to provide another “Authorship Agreement” form signed by the added authors as well as detailed reasons for their addition.

->

-> All manuscripts should be written in English (US spelling) and prepared according to the following specifications.
+All manuscripts should be written in English (US spelling) and prepared according to the following specifications.

 Total word count is less than 6,000 words and less than 220 words for Abstract.
 Number of Table and Figures are less than 8 and less than 3 supplementary figures.
 No limitation of numbers of references.
 Three to 5 Keywords and structured abstract with 3 headings are other requirements.